Hackmanit/JWTF/README.md

 1. Allow to manually decode, analyze, and alter JSON Web Tokens (JWTs).
 2. Automatically generate manipulated JWTs to be used in penetration tests, security audits, bug bounty hunting, and CTFs.

-JWTF was developed by [Hackmanit](https://hackmanit.de) and [Niklas Conrad](https://www.github.com/conni404).
+JWTF was developed by [Hackmanit](https://hackmanit.de) and [Niklas Conrad](https://www.github.com/conni404) as a part of his bachelor's thesis in collaboration with the [Chair for Network and Data Security](https://github.com/RUB-NDS/), Ruhr University Bochum.

 JWTF supports all well-known attacks against the validation of JWTs and automatically applies these attack vectors to a given JWT.
 As an output it generates a text file with all manipulated tokens.
 This text file can then be used in semi-automated tests, for example using the "Intruder" feature of [Burp Suite](https://portswigger.net/burp/pro).

 This eases the process of testing an implementation for vulnerabilities in its JWT validation logic.

 - [Features](#features)
 - [How to Use JWTF](#how-to-use-jwtf)